swansontec/outline2c/doc/syntax.markdown

 * `mixed` - Converst the name to `mixedCase`
 * `quote` - Surrounds the name in "quotes"

-The `!` operator appies one of these transformations to the item name:
+The `!` operator appies one of these transformations to the item:

     \ol for food in breakfast { printf(food!quote); }